501 Government Street, Ste.1

-On Wednesday, April 29, the Supreme Court will hear oral arguments in Glossip v.
+On Wednesday, April 29, 2015, the Supreme Court heard oral arguments in Glossip v.
 Gross.
 The case turns on the efficacy of the first drug in Oklahoma’s three-drug execution protocol, the subject of controversy after a highly publicized botched execution last year; critics claim that this drug is unable to reliably produce the deep, coma-like unconsciousness necessary to avoid the pain and suffering that can result from the administration of the second and third drugs, and that the protocol violates the Eighth Amendment because of this.
-Oral arguments are expected to be revealing as to whether the court will focus narrowly on the specific execution method in question or range more broadly over important constitutional issues related to the death penalty.
+Oral arguments were expected to be revealing as to whether the court will focus narrowly on the specific execution method in question or range more broadly over important constitutional issues related to the death penalty.

 On April 20, 2015, the Supreme Court heard oral argument in Johnson v.
 United States.
 This case concerns two questions.
 The first is whether mere possession of a short-barreled shotgun should be treated as a violent felony under the Armed Career Criminal Act.
 The second question asks whether the residual clause in the Armed Career Criminal Act, which mandates that a minimum sentence of fifteen years be imposed upon someone who unlawfully possesses a firearm and has had three prior "violent felony" convictions--with the phrase “violent felony” including any crime that “involves conduct that presents a serious potential risk of physical injury to another”--is unconstitutionally vague.